hejj16/UCPH_Master_Thesis/README.md

 # Master Thesis in UCPH

-This reportorary contains codes for my master thesis in UCPH.
+This reportorary stores codes for my master thesis in UCPH.